amitbhsingh/H1B_VISA/README.md

 # [H1B_VISA Project in jupyter nbviewer](https://nbviewer.jupyter.org/github/amitbhsingh/H1B_VISA/blob/master/h1.ipynb)

-#### This Project is an attempt to simplify the immigration process
+# This Project is an attempt to simplify the immigration process

-#### I will try to update the work as frequantly as I can
-# Goal:
+# Abstract:

-###  We are tying to  make a predictive model that can possibly predict the outcome.
+> ###  We are tying to  make a predictive model that can possibly predict the outcome.
 If an individual applicant of H1B_VISA is Approved or Declined based on given features i.e information he has provided while filling the form for immigration

-## Exploration with visuals and aggregation to better understand data:
+### Initial exploration with visuals and aggregation to better understand data:
 > * [We have given the total of Certified and Denied cases plotting them gives visual idea and numerical glimpse Click to see the project](https://github.com/amitbhsingh/H1B_VISA/blob/master/.ipynb_checkpoints/h1-checkpoint.ipynb)
 > * Some of the insights Top 10 Employers.
 Frequancy of application by companies name gives an idea about which companies experience if applicant has stated in the form has higher chances and also the number of succesful applications.

-# Cleansing
-### To Do List
+### Cleansing
 > *  We are going get rid of redundant columns as in country we only have all United states of America and the missing values in that column were also USA

 > * Reason for removing Employer Province as we have another column which is called EMPLOYER STATE which is same as province EMPLOYER_PROVINCE